 - Kamiya Yuu, author and illustrator of No Game No Life, draws Ecchi and Hentai works just as much as non-erotic works (including No Game No Life material, i.e. he writes his own Fan Fiction).
 He's also done doujins for Fate/stay night, The Idolmaster, Touhou and more.

 - While Honjou Raita has found fame for designing characters for games such as Fate/Grand Order and Valkyria Chronicles, he still continues drawing chapters of Zettai Junpaku Mahou Shoujo, his series of h-manga.

 - Noizi Ito is perhaps mostly known for her illustrations for the Haruhi Suzumiya and Shakugan no Shana Light Novels (which were used as the base for the anime), but she has also has done extensive work for various hentai games.

 - Takahiro Kimura, a character designer whose credits include GaoGaiGar, Shinkon Gattai Godannar!!, and Code Geass, also did the designs for the Viper series of H-Games, though considering Godannar gets pretty heavy on not simple Fanservice at times...

-- Take a look at the roles voiced by Ryoka Yuzuki: it seems heavy with series chock full of Ecchi (with at least one Hentai title), doesn't it?
-That's because prior to being a voice actress, Ryoka was a gravure idol who posed nude, but without Rule 34 in effect; similarly, Chiaki Takahashi and Yurika Ochiai have also done the same, but have focused on voice acting full-time.
+- The roles voiced by Ryoka Yuzuki seem heavy with series chock full of Ecchi (with at least one Hentai title).
+That's because prior to being a voice actress, Yuzuki was a gravure idol who posed nude, but without Rule 34 in effect; similarly, Chiaki Takahashi and Yurika Ochiai have also done the same, but have focused on voice acting full-time.